Symphony (Webern): I. Ruhig schreitend

 The first movement consists of an inverted double canon with frequent palindromes.
 Webern's experience in vocal writing predisposed him to compose linear, song-like material.
 The first canon features lilting pastoral rhythms in the lower strings and Ländler-like horns.
 Webern's rhythms and orchestration for the second canon are less homogenous with ornaments, double stops, mutes, harmonics, pizzicati, and plucked harp.
 Eventually, the more chaotic second canon affects the character of the first.
 Because the fitful canon is so attenuated and broadly dispersed among the instruments and their registers, it is difficult to perceive.

-Webern marshals his double canon into a rough sonata form with an exposition (mm.
-1–26), development (mm.
-25–44b), and recapitulation (mm.61–66).
-The sections are demarcated by tempo variations.
-He innovates by introducing the two sonata themes simultaneously.
-Webern also hearkens back to early sonatas by repeating both sections.
-As the second canon finishes by itself, it functions as a kind of stretto.
+Webern marshals his double canon into a rough, tempo-demarcated sonata form (exposition, mm.
+1–26; development, mm.
+25–44b; recapitulation, mm.
+61–66).
+He introduces both themes simultaneously, repeats sections to recall early sonatas, and lets the second canon finish alone like a stretto.
+But his music often features several overlapping formal strategies, and scholars debate these labels' descriptive and explanatory power in particular.

 Exposition

 Webern painstakingly sketched the first several bars through several iterations.
-They are an archetypal example of klangfarbenmelodie.
+They are an archetypal example of klangfarbenmelodie (tone-color melody).
 The texture is very sparse, but because of the constant timbre changes, the passage sounds dense.

 The symphony's opening is evocative of Mahler's Symphony No. 9 (1912).
 Webern enthused to Arnold Schoenberg that Mahler's Ninth was "inexpressibly beautiful".
 From Mahler's opening, Webern borrowed the texture of horns, harp, and low strings designed to evoke an Alpine expanse.
 Both composers' tempo markings also allude to walking: Ruhig schreitend (calmly paced) and Andante comodo (comfortably walking).

 The opening horn call establishes a motif that is recognizable in subsequent phrases, even as the material is transposed and accelerated.